jadedavis5/NanoFLORA/README.md

 --genome genome fasta file

 OPTIONAL
+--mode run only GTF cleaning and/or generation of statistics with 'clean_stats' or 'stats'.
+Must be run with --gtf_input.
+[Default mode full pipeline will run].
+--gtf_input GTF file input with --mode clean_stats or --mode stats.
 --outputdir specify an output location [default '.']
 --ref_annotation draft gff/gtf annotation file
 --chloroplast chloroplast genome FASTA- the % of reads mapping to this will be checked to determine if there is an overrepresentation of chloroplast sequences